Explaining the Behavior of Black-Box Prediction Algorithms with Causal Learning: Discussion

 \subsection{Selecting or Constructing Interpretable Features}

 In our experiments we use hand-crafted interpretable features that are available in the form of annotations with the data.
 Annotations are not always available in applications.
 In such settings, one approach would be to manually annotate the raw data with expert evaluations, e.g., when clinical experts annotate medical images with labels of important features (e.g.\ ``tumor in the upper lobe,'' ``effusion in the lung,'' etc).
+In settings where annotations are available only on a small subset of examples, semi-supervised learning techniques developed in recent years may be useful for generating ``pseudo-labels,'' and this may make the approach described here feasible even in settings with only a few annotated examples.
+Pipelines such as FixMatch \citep{sohn2020fixmatch} use the predictions from a supervised model trained on annotated data combined with multiple ``augmented'' versions of unlabeled images that are expected to having matching labels to generate pseudo-labels at scale with excellent predictive performance.

-Alternatively, one may endeavor to extract interpretable features automatically from the raw data.
+Alternatively, one may endeavor to extract interpretable features automatically from the raw unlabeled data.
 Unsupervised learning techniques may be used in some contexts to construct features, though in general there is no guarantee that these will be substantively (e.g., clinically) meaningful or correspond to manipulable elements of the domain.
-We explored applying some recent proposals for automatic feature extraction methods to our problem, but unfortunately none of the available techniques proved appropriate, for reasons we discuss.
+We explored applying some recent proposals for automatic feature extraction methods to our problem, but unfortunately, none of the available techniques proved appropriate, for reasons we discuss.